From One to Two Dimensions: Magnetic Phases in Weakly Coupled Spin Ladders: Results

 \subsubsection{Weak Intraladder Coupling}

 A spin ladder with weak intraladder coupling $\gamma \ll 1$ has spin-singlets that are tightly bound on the individual rungs.
 In fig. \ref{fig:fig3}(a), we present the magnetization curves for a spin ladder with $\gamma = 0.1$ of length $L=30$ coupled in mean-field with different interladder couplings $J'$ on every second rung.
 The decrease of the lower critical field $h_{c_1}$ with $J'$ is evident, and we see that the critical $J'_c$ for closing the spin gap is $J'_c \approx 1$.
 We observe that, for the small $\gamma$ case considered here, the magnetization curve is approximately symmetric about its midpoint for small interladder coupling, see fig. \ref{fig:fig3}(c); the asymmetry becomes more pronounced for larger $J'$.
-The field at which we observe midpoint magnetization $h_m$, defined as $m^z(h_m) = 1/4$, is almost independent of $J'$.
-We can estimate\cite{PhysRevB.83.054407} $h_m$ to be
+The field $h_m$ at which we observe the midpoint magnetization is defined as $m^z(h_m) = 1/4$.
+For small $\gamma$, we can estimate\cite{PhysRevB.83.054407} $h_m$ to be

-allowing us to determine the coupling $J_{\perp} = 1$ in absolute units for a given value of $\gamma$.
+allowing us to determine the coupling $J_{\perp} = 1$ in absolute units.
 Here, $h_m \approx 1.05$ for a spin ladder with a small intraladder coupling $\gamma = 0.1$.
+We observe that $h_m$ is very insensitive to the interladder coupling: even for large $J' = 1.5$, we find that $h_m \approx 1.12$.
 The midpoint $h_m$ is close to the inflection point of the magnetization curve, allowing us to identify $h_m$ even if $h_{c_2}$ is not accessible.
-We observe that $h_m$ is very insensitive to the interladder coupling; even for large $J' = 1.5$, we find that $h_m \approx 1.12$, which is close to the value of a single spin ladder.
 While $h_{c_1} = J_{\perp} - J_{\parallel}$ only works well for small $J'$, we find that still holds for larger interladder couplings; see, for example, the case of $J' = 0.7$.
-In the appendix, we prove that this result for $h_{c_2}$ is exact for all geometries of coupled spin ladders considered in this work.
-This means that we can determine $J_{\perp}$ from $h_m$ and $J_{\perp} + 2J_{\parallel} + J'$ from $h_{c_2}$.
-We do not find good agreement for $h_m$ in eq. \ref{eq:hm_large_gamma} when we use $h_{c_2}$ from eq. \ref{eq:hc2}.
+In the supplemental section, we prove that this result for $h_{c_2}$ is exact for all geometries of coupled spin ladders considered in this work.\cite{supp} This means that we can determine $J_{\perp}$ from $h_m$ and $J_{\perp} + 2J_{\parallel} + J'$ from $h_{c_2}$.
+We do not find good agreement for $h_m$ in eq. \ref{eq:hm_small_gamma} when we use $h_{c_2}$ from eq. \ref{eq:hc2}.